Travel insurance can cover repatriation if you encounter a medical emergency abroad and need to be evacuated.

 Emergency evacuation and repatriation typically takes place through a commercial flight, though other modes of transportation could include:

 The key thing to remember is that you need to get pre-authorization for a medical evacuation.
 Our travel insurance plans exclude coverage for any of the following:

 This is not a full list of what's covered and what's not covered.
-There are limits and conditions that apply, so for more information check out our article on medical transport and repatriation and read your policy carefully before you buy.
+Other limits and conditions may apply.
+For more information, check out our article on medical transport and repatriation, and read your policy carefully.

-On my second day in Burma I woke up in the middle of the night with intense abdominal distress.
-I was rushed to Asia Royal Hospital and immediately taken for evaluation and ultrasound in their Emergency Room.
-It was determined that I had a large mass in my abdomen (it was believed then on my liver) and needed to see a specialist.
-It was determined that it was safe for me to fly and I was evacuated to Bangkok, Thailand, that evening.
-I was admitted immediately via ER to Bumrungrad International Hospital.
-I stayed there for 8 days for a battery of tests, including several ultrasounds, a CT scan, and two aspirations of what it was now clear is a renal cyst.
-I was able to be conditionally discharged from BI Hospital after 8 days, but I was restricted to rest in a hotel until a follow up in order to determine if it was safe to evacuate me back to the US at that time.
-Upon my return to BI Hospital, I was able to be evacuated, and with Oncall and Tripmate, I was able to be given a flight two days later and return back to the US, where I am now receiving local treatment.
+On my second day in Burma, I woke up in the middle of the night with intense abdominal distress.
+I was rushed to the Asia Royal Hospital and immediately taken for evaluation and an ultrasound.
+I had a large mass in my abdomen and evacuated to Bangkok that evening to see a specialist.
+I was admitted to Bumrungrad International Hospital, where I stayed for eight days for a battery of tests, including several ultrasounds, a CT scan, and two aspirations of what turned out to be a renal cyst.
+After a conditional discharge, where I was restricted to rest, I was deemed stable enough to be evacuated.
+Two days later I was on a flight back to the U.S., where I am now continuing treatment.

 Protect your hard earned vacation from unexpected cancellation.